There are three ways to save money on legal fees. Not two, not four, but three. Do you want to know what they are? First, a baseball story.

 There are cheap lawyers or discounted lawyers.
 There are mid-tier lawyers.
 There are lawyers who will accept the pressure to reduce their fees.
 There are lawyers who woo their way into your panel of lawyers with an introductory rate.
 I will not challenge the business model of these lawyers, except to say this: unless they can reduce the rate they pay their employees, they cannot continue to perform the same quality service.
 It is simply impossible.
 They have to be shaving somewhere.
 Since lawyer salaries are the single biggest expense of the law firm, where are they saving, do you think?
 Since lawyer salaries are tied to a billable hour model, what does that mean?
 Picture a relief pitcher with an injured arm, who the Red Sox picked up at a fire sale.
 I think you get the picture.

 If you have legal issues and you are able to find a attorney like motorcycle crash attorneys | Gruber Law Offices who understands fixed fees, you will be able to save money.
 How is this possible?
 Because the lawyer who builds his business around a fixed-fee model, must be willing, ready and able to create a fee structure which takes that into consideration.
 Or he goes out of business.
 A fee structure which takes into consideration his client’s needs, leads to other innovations in the business and will result in systems which foster efficiency while still achieving client objectives.

 There you have it.
 The Rules.
+And here is overcharged lawyer bills Ontario for help.
 They make playing the game a little more… ok, I was going to say fun.
 I get it, hiring lawyers is not really, ever going to be fun.
 Call me anyhow to discuss how hiring lawyers can be a little less un-fun than before.